Notes for my future self on states and state machines## The problem, which is impossible to forget

 Aug 26, 2023

-# Notes for my future self on state and state machines
+# Notes for my future self on states and state machines## The problem, which is impossible to forget

 100 bits can encode more combinations than there are atoms in the visible universe.
 Computers have many more than 100 bits.1